fxxkthesystem/mailhops-api/README.md

 1. Returns a route an email took based on the Received header IP addresses
 1. Returns a map an email took based on the Received header IP addresses
-1. Shows the weather of the sender when you provide a Forecastio API key
+1. Shows the weather of the sender when you provide a [DarkSky](https://darksky.net) API key
 1. Performs DNSBL check on messages
 1. Displays realtime traffic to the API
 1. Post metrics to [Cachethq](https://cachethq.io/) Status page